 You may just think of it as your 6-month check-up, but our preventive dentistry care appointments are essential to avoiding problems like cavities, gum disease, and even some dental emergencies.

 Most people benefit from a preventive care appointment twice a year, while others may need to be seen more frequently to manage their oral health.
-During these visits, we perform essential steps like:
+During these visits, we perform general dentistry essential steps like:

 Carefully monitoring your teeth and existing restorations, Dr. Goldston is able to identify early changes that could become costly, invasive needs later on.
 During your exam we will assess your occlusion, TMJ function, integrity of existing treatment, wear patterns, and signs of enamel demineralization.